 Pattern 3: Cost Circuit Breakers

-This is what we lacked the night of the $847 incident.
+This is what we lacked the night of the measured cost-spike incident.
 A cost circuit breaker is a hard limit on cumulative API spend per session, per user, and per day:

 import redis